-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-*: Mean value of both dates at the same depth was taken
+*Mean value of both dates at the same depth was taken.

 Palaeolandscape implication: At this location two shells (Macra corallina and Cepaea nemoralis) from aquatic storm layers were dated at a level of 2 m + NAP.
 The mean estimated age of the two samples is ± 290 BC.
 Because the shells were reworked, a younger age for the storm deposits cannot be excluded.

-<h1>Location IJmuiden-Spuisluis (IJS)
+<h1>Location: IJmuiden-Spuisluis (IJS)

-Table A3.28: 14C dates of building pit IJmuiden-Spuisluis (IJS).
-Reference: Roep et al., 1975.
+Table A3.28.
+14C dates of building pit IJmuiden-Spuisluis (IJS) (Roep et al., 1975)